Behind the Spy: camera trapping under the snow

 [ES] It is basically a box with a camera attached in the ceiling, so that it is aimed downwards.
 The box has a hole in each end, forming sort of a tunnel.
 Because small mammals like tunnels they enter this artificial tunnel readily.
 When they enter they are noticed by the movement sensor of the camera and a picture is taken.
 We basically put the box along a rodent runway, so that it became incorporated into their environment; a little like if someone constructed a bridge over a road.

-[KH] What are you using your chilly under the snow camera trap to find out?
+[KH] So what are you using your chilly under the snow camera trap to find out?

 [ES] We hope to look at many very basic things that remain unknown about the winter ecology of small mammals – because it has been so difficult to get hold of what happens under the snow.
 One big question is the winter crashes of small rodent populations.
 Arctic rodents have cyclic population fluctuations; every four to five years they are extremely abundant and then they disappear.
 As the population crashes often happen in winter we know very little about them, and both predators and poor snow conditions can in principle cause them.